VelvetCakesDepth/VelvetCakesDepth/README.md

 - im nice.....DONT THINK ILL BITE OR EXECUTEYOU!!!!
 - I may be awkward but I PROMISE ILL TALK TO YOU IFF YOU LIKE TO!!!
+- I may not be a great comforter, but you are free to vent 2 me!!^_^^
 - if i BEFRIENDED SOMEONE whos problematic, or toxic....let...me ...knoww.....
 PLEASE!!/gen
 - get 2 know me more at strawwpaaggee.......